jidongbsu/cs452-cthreads-library/README.md

 ## Testing

-5 testing programs are provided.
+5 testing programs are provided in the starter code.
 They are cthreads-test[1-5].c.
 Once you run make, you will generate the binary files of these testing programs.

 - cthreads-test1 tests thread creation, join, exit;
 - cthreads-test2 tests thread creation, join, exit, as well as thread schedule.